Pteratato/Oasis/Oasis_CH05.md

 The large man raged at the realization that he’d struck his friend.
 He called, casting glances towards the fallen body, and Hahn did not waste this momentary distraction.

 Hahn launched forward, swinging hard.
-The large man lifted his arms to block the attack and stumbled backwards, uncoordinated.
+The man lifted his arms to block the attack and stumbled backwards, uncoordinated.
 Hahn’s attack missed its mark but he came back again, and on the back swing landed a blow to the fighter’s knees.
 The man collapsed with a deep groan.

 Hahn raised his bat again, standing over the man now, his eyes sharp with intent.